Oukaishen/Leet/README.md

 Wed Aug 9, 17
 Finished redo #72. #15 Three sum problem.
 Redo #15 on Aug 23rd. #169 is good to remind me for the partitioning.

+Thu Aug 10, 17
+#565 is an interesting problem.
+ArrayNesting problem.
+#494 is very important DFS problem.
+Redo on Aug 17th.